BomaObeahon/SQL-Project/starting_with_questions.md

 SQL Queries: SELECT country, city, ROUND((SUM(revenue)/1000000),0) AS total_revenue
              FROM analytics a
              LEFT JOIN all_sessions als ON a.full_visitorid = als.full_visitorid
-             WHERE als.time_onsite IS NOT NULL AND city NOT LIKE '%not%' GROUP BY country, city
+             WHERE city NOT LIKE '%not%'
+             GROUP BY country, city
              HAVING SUM(revenue) IS NOT NULL
              ORDER BY total_revenue DESC